- About the Center

 Oftentimes, patients with complex skin cancers are seen by multiple physicians in different locations.
 Scheduling difficulties with these physicians could delay start of treatment.
-To solve this problem, the Arizona Cancer Center's Skin Cancer Multidisciplinary Clinic was formed.
+To solve this problem, the University of Arizona Cancer Center's Skin Cancer Multidisciplinary Clinic was formed.

-The clinic includes General Dermatology as well as the Arizona Cancer Center's Cutaneous Oncology Program (COP) and the Pigmented Lesion Clinic (PLC).
+The clinic includes General Dermatology as well as the University of Arizona Cancer Center's Cutaneous Oncology Program (COP) and the Pigmented Lesion Clinic (PLC).
 The Skin Cancer Multidisciplinary Clinic is a model for providing comprehensive skin cancer management.